kzyxx11/quant_trade_bot/README.md

 ## What It Does

-This bot tracks major global ETFs (currently CSPX and QQQM) and provides:
+This bot tracks major global assets and provides:

 - **Trend Score (0–100)** – Where is the market structure right now?
 - **Momentum Score (0–100)** – How strong is the current move?